Prevention of Terrorism Bill

 Overview

-The Prevention of Terrorism Bill aims to enhance the government's powers to combat terrorism by allowing certain anti-terrorism legislation to bypass aspects of the Human Rights Act 1998 during times of public emergency.
-This is achieved through a certification process overseen by the Secretary of State and subject to parliamentary scrutiny.
+The Prevention of Terrorism Bill aims to enhance the government's powers to combat terrorism by allowing the government to temporarily suspend certain aspects of the Human Rights Act 1998 when dealing with anti-terrorism legislation and to give more weight to ministerial decisions during a public emergency.

 Description